ibm-cloud-docs/monitoring/monitor/alert-promql.md

 | Multithreshold Support |	Must create two alerts for multiple thresholds |
 | No Duration |	Duration creates an additional `Pending` alert state |
 | Queries return all the time series by default |	Queries only return time series that satisfy the alert query |
-{: caption="Table 1.
-Differences between PromQL and Metric alerts" caption-side="bottom"}
+{: caption="Differences between PromQL and Metric alerts" caption-side="bottom"}

 ## Handling No Data and multiple thresholds
 {: #alert-promql-nodata}